 Table 5-5 demonstrates the Alliance's compliance with its 2020 GPCD target.
-The Alliance's 2020 GPCD of 113 is below the regional target of 129 GPCD and the Alliance and District are therefore in compliance with SB X7-7 requirements.
+The Alliance's 2020 GPCD of 113, calculated in the first table included in Appendix F, is below the regional target of 129 GPCD and the Alliance and District are therefore in compliance with SB X7-7 requirements.